Joint PhD/Cotutelle Program

 If SFU is your target partner (host) institution, our website also has some helpful tips for finding a supervisor at SFU.

-For all partners, a resource in setting up a joint degree program is the Associate Dean, Graduate Studies (email Krista Gerlich-Fitzgerald at email@example.com), who will have the Associate Dean advise and facilitate as necessary the establishment of your joint degree program.
+For all partners, a resource in setting up a joint degree program is the Associate Dean, Academics.
+Please email Daria Babeshko at email@example.com who will have the Associate Dean advise and facilitate as necessary the establishment of your joint degree program.
+We suggest starting the work on the agreement well in advance as multiple revisions might be requested.
 Please note: You must meet admission requirements at both institutions, including language competency levels, and complete a minimum of 4 terms (16 months) at SFU.

 At the completion of the program, you will have completed degree requirements for doctoral studies at two universities, satisfying each institution’s admission and degree requirements, and worked with a thesis/dissertation supervisor at each institution.
 You will receive a single degree which is recognized by both participating institutions, with a notation on the final transcript (and usually on the parchments) stating the degree was obtained under a Joint PhD/Cotutelle agreement.